tt6746690/EdgoDB/README.md

   - [x] set up of mysql server and initial design and creation of schemas
   - [x] importing of initial data from excel to the database
   - [x] optimize by eliminating anomalies and reinforce constraints
-  - [ ] set up ssl login for db access
+  - [x] set up .my.cnf for db access
 - [ ] update attributes from [ExAC Browser](http://exac.broadinstitute.org/) to identify rare alleles
+- [x] update attributes using biomaRt (For future annotation, use python scrapy instead!!)

 ---